bpow/irods-vagrant/README.md

 * Your local port 1247 will be forwarded to port 1247 in the VM.

 * The iRODS username is 'rods'.
 The password is 'rods'.
 The zone is 'tempZone'.

-* iRODS is not running when the VM is created.

 * Don't run this VM in production.